pfheatwole/thesis/source/foil_aerodynamics.rst

     * Do not assume a constant Reynolds number (these vary quite a lot due to taper, especially at such low airspeeds)

+    * Does not assume small angles of attack

     * Require graceful degradation near stall